Curry heats up late to lead Warriors over Rockets 122-108 | WTOP News

+“It’s the gift and the curse of the bar that you’ve set,” he said.
+“You get all the praise when things are going well and obviously it’s something to talk about when I don’t meet that level.

+“It’s not so much the commentary, because when I walk off the court I’m the first one to judge the way that I played,” he continued.
+“And I understand when I don’t meet that level and try to deal with the frustration when that happens over a consistent period of time.”

-It was the sixth consecutive win for the Warriors, while Houston extended its skid at home to 11 straight games.
+Curry sparked the Warriors to their sixth consecutive win, while Houston extended its skid at home to 11 straight games.

 The Warriors were clinging to a four-point lead in the fourth when Curry scored the next five points to make it 113-104 with four minutes left.
 He made a basket in the lane before hitting a 3 from the corner to allow Golden State to pull away.